Jeansen/cdmn/README.md

     URxvt*depth:            32
     URxvt*perl-lib:         /home/<USERNAME>/.urxvt/

-There is an initial .Xresouces file in de resources folder with some minimal necessary settings, including some color overwrites to make it look like the example screenshots.
+There is an initial .Xresouces file inthde resources folder with some minimal necessary settings, including some color overwrites to make it look like the example screenshots.
 Make sure you adapt the line `URxvt*perl-lib:
 /home/<USERNAME>/.urxvt/` accordingly.

+# Context awareness
+*cdmn* tries hard to watch for any changes.
+For instance, if you remove your laptop from any power supply, *cdmn* will be aware of this change and render the label next to your battery gauge(s) differently by removing the flash symbol.

+If you do not overwrite the default settings, *cdmn* will show you everything available and all changes it becomes aware of.
+On the other hand, if you do define some overwrites *cdmn* will show you only those.
+If a specified device is not available, it will be simply ignored until it is available.

 # Some words about robustness
 With reference to the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) cdmn will silently ignore incompatible or invalid values or configurations and apply defaults where applicable.

 In addition, if you do not tell cdmn anything it will assume everything.
 This is also true if only invalid values have been supplied for any resource.
 Say you want to view gauges for eth0 and eth1 but actually the interface names are enp3s0 und enp3s1.
-After validation this would result in an empty list which to cdmn is the same as if this resource had not been configured.
-Therefore cdmn would fall back to its default setting: to show all there is.
+After validation this would result in an empty list which to *cdmn* is the same as if this resource had not been configured.
+Therefore *cdmn* would fall back to its default setting: and show everything there is.

-On the other hand, cdmn will not show anything where nothing is to be shown.
-For example, if you tell cdmn to show network gauges but your network cable is not plugged in, gauges for this interface will not be shown.
+On the other hand, *cdmn* will not show anything where nothing is to be shown.
+For example, if you tell *cdmn* to show network gauges but your network cable is not plugged in, gauges for this interface will not be shown.
 If all interfaces are down the network caption will not show up, at all.

+# How to compile rxvt-unicode
+It might happen that your distribution does not offer version 9.22 of rxvt, even not via backports or other repositories.
+In this case you can still compile rxvt yourself.
+I recommend to first install the available version of your distribution anyway to pull in all its dependencies.
+Then uninstall it directly afterwards (but keep the dependencies).
+Now you can build rxvt yourself.
+This should take less than 5 minutes.
+Here is what you need to do on Debian:

+- First you will need to install some development packages to compile rxvt with all the necessary features.

+        sudo apt-get install libxft-dev libperl-dev checkinstall

+- Get the source from [http://dist.schmorp.de/rxvt-unicode/](http://dist.schmorp.de/rxvt-unicode/) and extract it to a place of your liking.
+Navigate into the just extracted folder and run the following commands:

+        patch /path/to/cdmn/resources/rxvtperl.xs.path src/rxvtperl.xs
+        ./configure --enable-everything --enable-256-color
+        make
+        sudo checkinstall

+After that a package with the name `rxvt-unicode` will be installed and you should be able to call `urxvt`.

 # Please note
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).